Facebook

 Husqvarna 150BT 2-Cycle Leaf Blower

-Best 2-Cycle Backpack Leaf Blower
+Best 2-Cycle Leaf Blower

-Specifically, looking for a two-cycle leaf blower?
-This is one of the best.
-The engine is suitable for both customer and professional use and requires less maintenance since you can put the oil and fuel in together and it will lubricate and run your engine.
+The engine is suitable for both customer and professional use and requires less maintenance since you can combine oil and fuel, and it will lubricate and run your engine.

-Besides that, it has a CFM of 434 at 251 MPH.
+Besides that, it has a CFM of 692 at 251 MPH.
 This ensures great power so you can get jobs done in a decent length of time.

 What We Like

-X-Torq Engine
+X-Torq Engine Is More Eco

-Low Vibrations
+Low Vibrations Increase Comfort

 Do you ever wear a backpack leaf blower and feel like all your insides are vibrating?
 Well, that’s not an issue anymore.
-Thanks to the “lowvib” technology, this blower has dampeners between the engine and chassis which minimizes vibrations.
+Thanks to the “lowvib” technology, this blower has dampeners between the engine and chassis, which minimizes vibrations.

 What We Don't Like

-Expensive
+Expensive Price Point

 Product Specs